 Towing any kind of vehicle is risky, but when it comes to towing an electric car, many things can go wrong.
 Gas-powered vehicles can suffer from engine or transmission damage if not towed correctly.

-Flatbed trucks, such as those used by an auto transport company, have no such wheel movement which means any potential hazards are eliminated.
+Flatbed trucks, such as those used by an auto transport company, allow for no such wheel movement.
+This means that any potential hazards are eliminated.
 All-electric car manufacturers recommend that EVs should only be moved on a flatbed truck as this avoids potentially catastrophic damage.

 A broken-down EV will be loaded onto the flatbed tow truck using a winch cable or tow chains.
 These can only be attached to your electric vehicle in specific locations.
-Your electric car may have a tow eye, but if not, you should consult your vehicle’s manual to find out where tow chains can be secured safely.
+Your electric car may have a tow eye, which would be beneficial.
+But if not, you should consult your vehicle’s manual to find out where tow chains can be secured safely.

 Are there any alternatives to towing an electric vehicle?

-An electric car is a significant financial investment and learning how to look after it and use it safely will be an investment of your time.
+An electric car is a significant financial investment.
+As such, learning how to look after it and use it safely will be an investment of your time.
 And a worthwhile investment to say the least.

-You now know the basics when towing an electric car and that you need to ensure the company coming to help you is going to use a flatbed trailer.
+You now know the basics when towing an electric car.
+Therefore, you need to ensure the company coming to help you is going to use a flatbed trailer.

-If you ever need help transporting your electric car give us a call and we’ll do what we can to help with your electric vehicle towing.
+If you ever need help towing your electric car, give us a call.
+We’ll do what we can to help with your electric vehicle towing.

 Is it safe to tow an electric car?